Preterm birth

 Preterm birth, also known as premature birth, is the birth of a baby at fewer than 37 weeks gestational age, as opposed to full-term delivery at approximately 40 weeks.
-Extreme preterm is less than 28 weeks, very early preterm birth is between 28 and 32 weeks, early preterm birth occurs between 32 and 34 weeks, late preterm birth is between 34 and 36 weeks' gestation.
+Extreme preterm is less than 28 weeks, very early preterm birth is between 28 and 32 weeks, early preterm birth occurs between 32 and 34 weeks, and late preterm birth is between 34 and 36 weeks' gestation.
 These babies are also known as premature babies or colloquially preemies (American English) or premmies (Australian English).
 Symptoms of preterm labor include uterine contractions which occur more often than every ten minutes and/or the leaking of fluid from the vagina before 37 weeks.
 Premature infants are at greater risk for cerebral palsy, delays in development, hearing problems and problems with their vision.
 The earlier a baby is born, the greater these risks will be.

 The cause of spontaneous preterm birth is often not known.
 Risk factors include diabetes, high blood pressure, multiple gestation (being pregnant with more than one baby), being either obese or underweight, vaginal infections, air pollution exposure, tobacco smoking, and psychological stress.
 For a healthy pregnancy, medical induction of labor or cesarean section are not recommended before 39 weeks unless required for other medical reasons.
-There may be certain medical reasons for early delivery such as preeclampsia.
+There may be certain medical reasons for early delivery, such as preeclampsia.